 Why is this a good use of public money?

-There’s evidence that centralisation of pathology services is not working for GP staff or patients, as ck999 reported last year.
+There’s evidence that centralisation of pathology services is not working for GP staff or patients.

 Now a West Yorkshire clinician says,